sasjs/server.sasjs.io/docs/settings.md

 ![](img/log_location.png)

+### MOCK_SERVERTYPE

+Used internally for CLI / Adapter testing - set to `SAS9` or `SASVIYA` when launching to enable responses in the format of alternative platforms.
+These mocks are not functional, and have no use outside of development / testing purposes.

+Default: `SASJS`

 ### MODE

 Whether to launch the server in `desktop` (single user / workstation) or `server` mode (multi-user).
 For server mode, a Mongo DB connection string must be provided in the [DB_CONNECT](#db_connect) variable.